About The Good Ride

 Set Up- I’m most comfortable with a 22.5 to 23 inch stance width but I’m also ok with 22″ and up to 24″ depending on the board.
 For Twins to Twinish boards with a centered stance I like riding 15 in the front and -15 in the back.
 For a more directional all mountain ride I like having stance angles of 15 to 18 on the front foot and -3 to -9 on the back.
 When its a really directional board I like a 18 in the front and 0 to even 6 in the back.
-I’m not really married to stance angles.
+I’m not really married to stance angles and it’s constantly fun to mix it up.

 Peter Sheiman- Gear Reviewer, Story Teller, Professional Hand Model and Amateur Axe Juggler